 - Each "butt shot" victory token is worth 15 victory points, so they can add up quickly!

 Fleets with fewer deployments like Superior Positions because it allows them to avoid their typical problem of getting out-deployed by forcing the enemy to completely deploy his fleet first.
-In this role it's largely been replaced by Solar Corona, which was included in wave 5 and has an identical "first player must deploy everything first" setup modification but a different secondary effect (we'll get to it, it'll be a while though!) that ship-heavier fleets tend to prefer.
-Thus the Superior Positions entry is going to be a bit short as it's still a good objective but it's largely now preferred only by carrier fleets.
+In this role it's largely been replaced by Solar Corona, which ship-heavier fleets tend to prefer because they won't often be getting the victory tokens for Superior Positions.
+Thus the Superior Positions entry is going to be a bit short as it's still a good objective but is preferred mostly by carrier fleets.

 Carrier fleets love Superior Positions (more than Solar Corona) because squadrons can consistently chase after and shoot enemy ships in the rear hull zone to rack up tons of victory tokens.
 Between Fighter Ambush, Precision Strike, and Superior Positions you have the "unholy trinity" of generic carrier fleet objectives.